 The term variable width encoding is the opposite.
 In a variable width encoding, the characters have a minimum and a maximum length.
 The maximum depends on the encoding, but is typically either 3 (Shift-JIS), or 4 (UTF-8).

-UTF-16, UTF16LE and UTF16BE are a variable width encodings, however when dfdl:utf16Width is 'fixed' they are treated as a 2 byte fixed width encoding.
+UTF-16, UTF16LE and UTF16BE are variable width encodings, however when dfdl:utf16Width is 'fixed' they are treated as a 2 byte fixed width encoding.

 Text Length in Characters when Specified in Bytes